-This depends on how much spare work surface you’ve got as to get the full benefit of a gadget like this you need it out of the cupboard and ready to use all the time.
-Generally, we would say get the biggest machine you can afford as many come with a mini bowl for smaller jobs, like chopping an onion.
+This depends on how much spare work surface you’ve got – to get the full benefit of a gadget like this, you need it out of the cupboard and ready to use all the time.
+Generally, we would say get the biggest machine you can afford, because many of them come with a mini bowl for smaller jobs like chopping an onion.
 However, do remember that the bigger the machine, the larger the amount of attachments you’ll receive with it and these need to be stored.
 These tend to come in a box, but that still takes up space so think about this when buying.

 Attachments: The amount of attachments provided will vary according to functionality and model.
 But some come with everything from shredding blades to citrus presses and integrated liquidisers.
 We wanted attachments that perform well, are useful and don’t take up precious space.

 Power: A food processor’s ability to chomp its way through the job is measured in watts.
 The more watts a unit features, the more power it will have to offer, ranging from around 600W to over 1000W.
 We looked for multiple speed settings to suit the food we were processing and a pulse option to give more control.

 This review was last updated in October 2018.
 If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability please get in touch at firstname.lastname@example.org.